 Let’s compare the marketing tools

-Building a website without a marketing plan and strategy is not the best scenario for small businesses that look for more conversions, lead and sales.
+Building a website without a marketing plan and strategy is not the best scenario for small businesses that look for more conversions, leads and sales.

 That’s why adding a marketing plan to the website design can help a lot of eCommerce sites, especially.
 In fact, the annual budget or online marketing is increasing year after year in the US and all over the world.
 Facebook marketing generates millions of dollars for companies that advertise and bring customers to their online stores.